Jürgen Schumann: Honours

 Jürgen Schumann is listed by the German Air Force as one of four role models of bravery in its history, alongside German Air Force pilot Ludger Hölker, USAF pilot Richard W. Higgins, and German Air Force staff sergeant Michael Giermeier, known as the "Angel of Sarajevo" for his humanitarian engagement as part of the IFOR/SFOR deployment.

+Schumann was depicted in two made-for-TV films about the events surrounding Lufthansa Flight 181: Death Game (1997), where he is portrayed by Matthias Freihof, and Mogadischu (2008), where he is portrayed by Thomas Kretschmann.
 The Jürgen Schumann Barracks of the Bundeswehr in Appen was renamed in his honour on 24 November 2021, following lengthy official procedures.